| |

 Enjoying having Lake Louise all to myself!

 But there’s another secret benefit to visiting during off peak hours and it has to do with the lake itself.
+The look of the lake changes drastically throughout the day because of the sun and, mainly, the wind.

 Usually when the sun rises, it also brings more wind to the lake which means there’s no reflection in the water.
 And when the sun sets, the wind calms down once again.
 The colour of the lake will also change with the sun, becoming greener or bluer.